 Stress is not what happens to us; it’s the way our bodies react to it.
 But if we supply our bodies and our minds with positive, healthful influences, we will be much better equipped to deal with the challenges of life.

 These are some of the supplements I often prescribe to offset the symptoms that come from stress, including fatigue and irritability.
-Click on the image to see what it does and dosing instructions.
+Click on each product for a description and dosing recommendation.